araobp/sveltekit-ai/README.md

-# Learning SvelteKit with Gemini
+# Learning SvelteKit with Gemini and TensorFlow

 I'm building a generative AI app at work.
 The code is getting bloated and difficult to maintain.